Slow Cooker Southwestern Pulled Pork

 - 1 diced jalapeño, deseeded (if desired)

-Place the rubbed pork shoulder in the heated oil, searing for 1 - 2 minutes on each side, or until a golden brown crust has formed on all sides.
-Remove from heat.
+- Place the rubbed pork shoulder in the heated oil, searing for 1 - 2 minutes on each side, or until a golden brown crust has formed on all sides.

 Use Slow Cooker Southwestern Pulled Pork in any Tex-Mex style recipe, such as tacos.
 It also works well on slider buns for a pulled pork sandwich.
 Freezes well in 1 - 2 cup portions once cooled.